-It was highlighted at our expert roundtable that place-based challenges such as economic development, that cut across the traditional boundaries between local government services and transcending different often local entities (e.g. health bodies, educational organisations, policing, other nearby cultural councils or spaces) are salient.63 becoming more One consequence of this has been somewhat of a shift towards more anticipatory and preventative activity amongst local authorities.
+It was highlighted at our expert roundtable that place-based challenges such as economic development, that cut traditional across the boundaries between local government services and transcending different entities (e.g. health bodies, educational organisations, policing, other nearby councils or cultural spaces) salient.63 becoming more One consequence of this has been somewhat of a shift towards more anticipatory and preventative activity amongst local authorities.
 Such changes are widely expected to continue.
 As a result, local government leaders and managers are having to adapt their outlooks and skills sets: